alexandertrefz/essence/packages/website/diagnostics.md

 shape: the entry the call selected takes the receiver's own Type, another entry of the same Overload takes what one of that Type's Cases holds, and the value the call built reads at both levels.
-A `choice` of your own with a Namespace declaring the same pair of entries is read exactly the same way, and the first Help names your Case.
+A `choice` of your own with a Namespace declaring the same pair of entries is read exactly the same way, and the Helps name your Cases.

+Cases, plural, because a carrier may hold one Type in more than one of them — `choice Twin<Item> { First { item: Item }, Second { item: Item }, Blank }` — and each of those is a different question.
+Every Case whose payload fits is named, in declaration order, with a Rewrite of its own.

 Three things it deliberately does not report: